Weeks-UNC/RNAvigate/docs/source/installation.rst

    3. DONT FORGET TO SAVE BEFORE YOUR NOTEBOOK SHUTS DOWN.

-2. Using the file navigation tree on the left, navigate to docs/source/examples/ and open starmapper-example.ipynb.
+2. Using the file navigation tree on the left, navigate to docs/source/examples/ and open rnavigate-example.ipynb.
-3. In the upper right corner, click on "Python 3" and change it to "starmapper" from the menu.
+3. In the upper right corner, click on "Python 3" and change it to "rnavigate" from the menu.
 4. To test that this works, restart the kernel and run all cells.
-5. On the JupyterLab home page, there should be an option to start a new python notebook using the "starmapper" environment.
+5. On the JupyterLab home page, there should be an option to start a new python notebook using the "rnavigate" environment.